 Of the 15.7 million people with diabetes in the United States, more than half (8.1 million) are women.
 Minority racial and ethnic groups are the hardest hit by the disease.
 The prevalence of diabetes is at least 2-4 times higher among black, Hispanic, American Indian, and Asian Pacific Islander women than among white women.

-About 90-95 percent of women with diabetes have type 2 (formerly called adult-onset) diabetes.
+About 90-95 percent of women with diabetes have type 2 diabetes (formerly called adult-onset diabetes).
 Type 2 diabetes usually develops after age 40 and occurs when the body's cells become resistant to insulin.
 Insulin is a hormone secreted by the pancreas that allows glucose (sugar) to enter the body's cells and be converted to energy.
-Type 1 diabetes (formerly juvenile-onset) occurs because the pancreas makes little or no insulin.
+Type 1 diabetes (formerly juvenile diabetes) occurs because the pancreas makes little or no insulin.

 Social, economic, and political barriers sometimes block high quality care and easy access to health care for women with diabetes.
 Social and economic issues will leave many older women with diabetes living alone and poor.
 Poverty is also a major concern for women of childbearing age who have diabetes.